A GREAT Architecture for Edge-Based Graph Problems Like TSP: Preliminaries

 \subsubsection{Non-Euclidean Routing Problems}

 Many of the mentioned works, especially in the first two categories, use GNNs or transformer models (which are related to GNNs via GATs \cite{joshi2020transformers}) to capture the structure of the routing problem in their neural architecture.
 This is done by interpreting the coordinates of Euclidean routing problem instances as node features.
 These node features are then processed in the GNN or transformer architectures to produce encodings of the overall problem.
 However, this limits the applicability of such works to Euclidean routing problems.
 This is unfortunate, as non-Euclidean routing problems are highly relevant in reality \cite{boyaci2021vehicle}.
-Consider, e.g., one-way streets which result in unequal travel distances between two points depending on the direction one is going.
-Another example is variants of TSP that consider energy consumption as the objective to be minimized.
-If point A is located at a higher altitude than point B, traveling from A to B might require less energy than the other way around.
-Furthermore, e.g. during rush-hours, travel times can be unequal between two points due to one-way directional congestion.

 So far, only a few studies have also investigated non-Euclidean versions of routing problems, such as the asymmetric TSP (ATSP).
-One such study is \citet{gaile2022unsupervised} where they solve synthetic ATSP instances with unsupervised learning, RL, and supervised learning approaches.
-Another study is \citet{wang2023reinforcement} that uses online RL to solve ATSP instances of TSPLIB \cite{reinelt1991tsplib}.
-Another successful work tackling ATSP is \citet{kwon2021matrix}.
+One such study is \cite{gaile2022unsupervised} where they solve synthetic ATSP instances with unsupervised learning, RL, and supervised learning approaches.
+Another study is \cite{wang2023reinforcement} that uses online RL to solve ATSP instances of TSPLIB \cite{reinhelt2014tsplib}.
+Another successful work tackling ATSP is \cite{kwon2021matrix}.
 There, the \textit{Matrix Encoding Network (MatNet)} is proposed, a neural model suitable to operate on matrix encodings representing combinatorial optimization problems such as the distance matrices of (A)TSP.
-Their model is trained using RL. \citet{ye2024glop} proposes a modular framework to solve larger routing problem instances and uses MatNet as a subsolver to tackle bigger (A)TSP instances. \citet{drakulic2023bq} proposes a learning formulation that allows training on relatively small routing problem instances while still performing well on larger instances at inference.
-While doing so, they also tackle ATSP, using a ``normal'' GNN as their encoder that uses random node features as the inputs together with edge features that encode the actual distances.
+Their model is trained using RL. \cite{ye2024glop} proposes a modular framework to solve larger routing problem instances and uses MatNet as a subsolver to tackle bigger (A)TSP instances. \cite{drakulic2023bq, drakulic2025goalgeneralistcombinatorialoptimization} proposes a learning formulation that allows training on relatively small routing problem instances while still performing well on larger instances at inference.
+Further, they propose a model that is trained for several routing problems at once.
+While doing so, they also tackle ATSP, using a ``normal'' GNN as their encoder that uses random one-hot vectors as node-feature inputs together with edge features that encode the actual distances.